PlainDocument/Legal-texts-dataset/README.md

 ## Dataset
 Dataset of Russian legal documents of different genres

-Collected and processed as part of [Plain Document Project](https://www.plaindocument.org/)
+Collected and processed as part of the [Plain Document Project](https://www.plaindocument.org/)

 ## Structure